Dev-Sites/digitalcoaching/Marketing.md

 * Mention Coach.me.
 This is required for steps 2 & 3.
 If you can work a link to Coach.me into your answer, that's ideal.
 If you can't, Quora lets you set question specific bios.
 So if you're a Meditation coach, write that in your bio: Meditation Coach on Coach.me.

-#2.
-Add your Quora answers to this form:
+2) Add your Quora answers to this form:

 http://bit.ly/coachquora

 Your answers will be shared with all of the other coaches, even ones who haven't joined yet.

-#3.
-Give some love to the other coaches.
+3) Give some love to the other coaches

 Here are the answers that other coaches have submitted.
 As I write this, there are just two links from me, but there will be more shortly: http://bit.ly/coachquoralinks